fauxtix/DaisyPets/README.md

 that allows someone to manage their pets, using a SQLite database.

 I used windows forms to create a quick prototype, but I intend to test the Api by creating the front-end using React and Blazor.
-Maybe later I'll think about using .Net MAUI, but when it's more stable...
+Maybe later I'll think about using .Net MAUI, when it's more stable...

 It's still a work in progress :-) (Photo Gallery, for instance...)